-The economic outlook for 2021 remains challenging, not least due to the global pandemic.
-AIG continues to show remarkable strength and resiliency through the ongoing global economic uncertainty.
+The economic outlook for 2022 remains challenging but AIG continues to show remarkable strength and resilience.
 We believe our established multi-channel footprint and broad product offering, as well as our experience and commitment to continuous improvement, positions our business for growth under uncertain and challenging economic conditions.
-Working together with our talented people, we look forward to the new challenges and opportunities, which 2021 will bring.
+Working together with our talented people, we look forward to the new challenges and opportunities which 2022 will bring.